MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 :::image type="content" border="false" source="../_images/regions-availability-zones/zonal-single-zone.png" alt-text="Diagram showing the solution deployed into a specific availability zone by using a zonal deployment approach.":::

 A zonal approach reduces the latency in communicating between your components.
 However, by itself, it doesn't increase the resiliency of your solution.
-To increase your resiliency, you need to deploy multiple instances of your components into multiple availability zones.
+To increase your resiliency, you need to deploy multiple instances of your components into multiple availability zones, and decide how to route traffic between each instance.
+The example figure below shows an *active/passive* traffic routing approach:

 :::image type="content" border="false" source="../_images/regions-availability-zones/zonal-multiple-zone.png" alt-text="Diagram showing the solution deployed into multiple availability zones by using a zonal (pinned) deployment approach.":::

 When you use a zonal deployment model, you take on many responsibilities:

 - You need to deploy resources to each availability zone, and configure and manage those resources individually.
-- You need to decide how to replicate data between the availability zones, and then configure and manage the replication.
+- You need to decide how and when to replicate data between the availability zones, and then configure and manage the replication.
 - You're responsible for distributing the requests to the correct resources, such as by using a load balancer.
 You need to decide whether to use an active/passive or an active/active request distribution model.
 - In the event of an outage of an availability zone, you need to handle the failover to send traffic to resources in another availability zone.